Naturally Daily

 Also, less exposure to daylight, living far from the equator, and having a family history of depression, SAD or bipolar can trigger the symptoms.

-Common symptoms of SAD is oversleeping, fatigue, weight gain, etc. Although seasonal, this condition is as severe as the non-SADs like bipolar.
-A study published in 2017 reported that person with SAD could show similar depressive episodes as the person with non-SAD.
+Common symptoms of SAD are oversleeping, fatigue, weight gain, etc. Although seasonal, this condition is as severe as the non-SADs like bipolar.
+A study published in 2017 reported that a person with SAD could show similar depressive episodes as a person with non-SAD.

 Therapies for Seasonal Affective Disorder